flavour/im/README.md

 * Add Authentication
 * Switch to a DB like Postgres
-* Front uivcorn with nginx and gunicorn -w 4 -k uvicorn.workers.UvicornWorker
+* Front uvicorn with nginx (inc SSL via LetsEncrypt) and `gunicorn -w 4 -k uvicorn.workers.UvicornWorker`
 * Try to get modified version of framework components integrated upstream